 But the idea of the Yellow Pages seems a little outdated now.
 Plus, we live in a world where social proof and reviews almost single-handedly make decisions for us.

-Traditionally, reputable businesses would gain clients by word of mouth, but now that people ask for recommendations on Facebook more than they do when face to face, it’s more necessary than ever for even small local business to have a digital marketing presence.
+Traditionally, reputable businesses would gain clients by word of mouth.
+Now that people ask for recommendations on Facebook more than face to face, it’s more necessary than ever for businesses to have a digital marketing presence.

 Digital marketing vs traditional marketing – what should you use?

-Using the channels, we mentioned above, alongside some experts in digital marketing (click here to see our previous work), you’ll see your business flourish.
+Using the channels, we mentioned above, alongside some experts in digital marketing, you’ll see your business flourish.